One woman can make a difference,

-Send application materials to the Sedona Women’s Institute, P.O.B.
-127, Sedona, AZ 86339.
-Once we receive all of your application materials we will contact you to set up a phone or Skype interview.
+Please email application materials to the Sedona Women’s Institute via info@SedonaWomensInstitute.com.
+Once we receive all of your application materials, we will contact you to set up a Zoom interview.

-- $2875 fee includes the entire cost of the training—the 6-month distance learning course, all materials, and the 5-day Sedona practicum retreat (with the exception of lodging and meals for the Sedona practicum retreat).
+- $2475 fee includes the entire cost of the training—the 6-month distance learning course, all materials, and the 4-day practicum retreat.

 - In order to register:

-- The remaining $1675 is due no later than 60 days prior to the first day of the distance learning portion of the training (after this date, there are no refunds).
+- The remaining $1475 is due before the distance learning portion of the training (after this date, there are no refunds).

 Click here for information on scholarships.

-The training consists of two separate components: a 6-month distance learning course and a 5-day Sedona practicum retreat.
+The training consists of two separate components: a 6-month distance learning course and a 4-day practicum retreat.
 The following are the dates for our next training: